Classfied3D/Cube-Parkour/README.md

 **Cheats:**
 * `Alt+F+4` to skip level (`Alt+4+F` on ms edge).
 Not to be confused with `Alt+F4`.
 Or just skip from the menu but this method is funny.

+## Licensing
+- Code: GNU GPLv3.
+See `LICENSE`.
+- Audio: CC-BY-NC-SA-4.0.
+See `LICENSE-MUSIC.txt`.
+When redistributing the project, you must comply with both licenses for their respective files.